mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 3
 ```

-Often this isn't really a big deal, however, it can leak local variable names as part of the public interface.
-Small renaming, can break interfaces.
+Often this fundamental ambiguity of function call "style" isn't really a big deal.
+However, it can leak local variable names as part of the public interface.As a result, minor variable renaming can potentially break interfaces.
 It's also not clear what should be a keyword only argument or a positional only argument with a default.
 For example, simply changing `f(x, y=1234)` to `f(n, y=1234)` can potentially break the interface depending on the call "style".

 I've worked with a few developers over the years that viewed this as a feature and thought that this style made the API calls more explicit.
 For example: